anonwins/magictube/README.md

 all you gotta do is type the song you want to listen to. hit enter. done.

-magictube finds the most relevan video, downloads & saves its audio, and then plays it.
+magictube finds the most relevant video, downloads & saves its audio, and then plays it.

 # why choose magictube

-Save memory, bandwidth, time, energy.
-Think smart.
-Think magictube.
-The tube experience, reimagined
+save memory, bandwidth, time, energy. think smart. it's the youtube experience, reimagined.

 # who is this good for